siahisaforker/Latte3AIR/wiiu/README.md

 This will attempt to build `s3air_wiiu.elf` using the `wiiu/Makefile` scaffold.
 Adjust include paths and linker script as needed.

-UPDATE: forgot aroma can't run elf homebrew, fix coming soon
+UPDATE: forgot aroma can't run elf homebrew, fix coming soon. for now try to run on legacy cfw such as tiramisu

 Packaging: